 New York City is extraordinary.
-With a population of around 8 million in a land area of just 789km per squared you’ve got to wonder what all the fuss is about?!
-New York has so many different attractions it can be over whelming when deciding which ones to go see!
-I only had five days to explore The Big Apple and whilst I visited all the main attractions we certainly didn’t have time to do everything.
-In one visit that’s damn right impossible!
-So in order to narrow it down I’ve got the top ten sites you must see when in New York.
+With a population of approximately 8 million people in a land area of just 789km squared you’ve got to wonder what all the fuss is about!
+The big apple has so many different attractions it can be overwhelming when deciding which ones to go see!
+I had five days to explore all New York had to offer and whilst I visited all the main attractions we certainly didn’t have time to do everything – In one visit that’s damn right impossible!
+That said I’ve put together my Top 10 Things to do in New York City!

 1. Times Square

 They weren’t lying when they said that New York is the city that never sleeps!
 Times Square is one of the only places I’ve been in the world that is still bustling with bodies and animation at 1 am!

 It’s the entertainment hub of NYC filled with restaurants, shops, street food and of course the gateway to Broadway!
 The bright lights of Times Square attract more than 50 million tourists annually!
 Definitely worth a visit to grab some amazing New York street food and smuggle some gifts for your loved ones back home – (who are insanely jealous that you’re in New York and there back in Blighty) If you’re prepared to queue then hit up the TKTS box for discounted theatre tickets daily!

 Tip: any time of the day you go WILL be busy so be prepared for some pushing, shoving indefinitely strangers in your selfies!